 While this Tofish doesn’t have the consistency of fish (it’s still tofu), it certainly looks like “real fish”!
 That’s enough reason for me to share the recipe with you!

-Served with wedges (or cut the potatoes in fries to make them more like chips!) this vegan ‘fish’ makes quite an appearance.
-Don’t forget to add freshly squeezed lemon juice on top.
+Served with potato fries or wedges this vegan ‘fish’ makes quite an appearance.
+Don’t forget to add freshly squeezed lemon juice on top and sprinkle it with chopped dill.
 Makes it only better! :)

 You know what also would be good with this tofish?
-Peas and vegan tartar-sauce!
+Rice and peas or mashed peas!
 Anything you would serve with regular fish would be delicious with this cruelty-free, vegan alternative!

 Many people don’t give tofu the love it deserves.
 Tofu is so versatile, it’s great.
 For this recipe, you’ll want to use firm tofu, not silken tofu as it would be too wobbly and would not hold its shape.